-Indianapolis Strawberry Festival on the Circle
+2023 Indianapolis Strawberry Festival on the Circle

-The second Thursday in June, the annual fundraiser for the Christ Church Cathedral Women’s group will serve up their famous “works” shortcake for $7.
-What’s the “works” you ask?
-Only the most fabulous concoction ever: shortcake topped with strawberries, a scoop of ice cream and whipped topping.
-And at $7, you’ll be amazed how delicious and wonderful this treat is.
+Typically held on the second Thursday in June, the annual fundraiser for the Christ Church Cathedral Women’s group will serve up their famous “works” shortcake for $10.
+What are the “works” you ask?
+Only the most fabulous concoction ever: shortcake topped with strawberries, a scoop of ice cream, and whipped topping.
+At $10, you’ll be amazed how delicious and wonderful this treat is.

-Parking at the Strawberry Festival
+Planning Ahead for the Strawberry Festival

-Kids at the Strawberry Festival
+Kids at the Indianapolis Strawberry Festival

 There are a lot of people and things to see.
-My kids love singing and dancing to the live music and climbing up the steps to the top of monument.
+My kids love singing and dancing to the live music and climbing up the steps to the top of the monument.
 There are people with dogs and my kids can’t resist petting a dog.